 - If so, up to what percentage?

 Many employers will kick in a little extra towards your retirement plan.
-(A common scenario is they’ll match half of what you contribute up to a maximum of 6% of your salary).
+(A common scenario is they’ll match half of what you contribute up to a maximum of 6 percent of your salary).
 If this is the case, then you want to AT LEAST contribute the maximum amount they’ll match.
 If you don’t, it’s like turning down part of your salary.
 If your boss handed you a $500 bonus check would you say “no, thanks”?
 Of course not!
 So don’t pass up employer 401k matching, either!

 Beyond that, here are some guidelines: